-I've tried to do an album a year since 2012 when "Thunder In the Night" appeared.
-It had fewer originals and more covers than "American Story Songs," so it went a little quicker.
-My third album shifts gears to an emphasis on humorous, original tunes, fewer covers.
+I've tried to do an album a year since 2012 when my first album "Thunder In the Night" appeared.
+It had fewer originals and more covers than my second album "American Story Songs."

-I feel I've found my "voice" after writing a dozen songs.
+I feel that I found my "voice" after writing a dozen songs.
 I hear my paternal grandfather, Charles, twanging away on his guitar singing "The Bear Came Over the Mountain" with a characteristic twinkle in his eye.

 My fourth album--"Grey-Haired Bluegrass, Earth, Wind & Fiber"--is a collection of bluegrass-style covers.